3di-for-openrobotics/ros2_documentation/source/ROS-Framework/How-ROS-Works.rst

 The ROS graph
 -------------

-The ROS graph is a network of ROS elements processing data together at the same time.
-It includes the nodes that are running and the connections between them.
+The ROS graph is the set of running nodes and the connections between them.
-If you mapped those participants and links, you would see how data and requests move through the system.
+Those connections carry data and requests through the system while the nodes run together.

 A full robotic system is usually many nodes working together.
-In ROS, a single executable (for example a C++ or Python program) can contain one or more nodes.
+In ROS, a single executable, for example a C++ or Python program, can contain one or more nodes.

 .. mermaid::